 Stay: one of the great-value YHAs around Sydney

+There’s something in the water around Albany...literally.
 The spectacular port town – 400km from Perth on the south coast of Western Australia – is accustomed to placid humpbacks and southern right whales floating past between June and October.

-The rare congregation of orcas was found in a tiny, nutrient-rich patch of water that catches cold, salty currents from the Antarctic for six weeks each summer (February-April), luring up to 100 killer whales – as well as plenty of other marine life for dinner – to the biological hotspot 40km off the coast.
+The rare congregation of orcas was found in a tiny, nutrient-rich patch of water that catches cold, salty currents from the Antarctic for six weeks each summer (February-April), luring up to 100 orca – as well as plenty of other marine life for dinner – to the biological hotspot 40km off the coast.

 The seaside town is a former whaling port, but the hunters’ harpoons have long been traded for travellers’ long-lens cameras, and the old whaling station has been converted into a world-class museum.